 Haldol and other antipsychotic medications are heavily relied on in times of crisis, not focusing on future plans for Haldol withdrawal.
 But after the crisis passes, a patient may desire less risky treatment that doesn’t involve continuous drugging and over-sedating.

-A momentary period of psychosis or mania does not have to automatically mandate that a person’s whole life has to be on drugs.
+A momentary period of psychosis or mania does not have to mandate that a person’s whole life has to be on drugs.
 And do harsh antipsychotics cause their own add-on set of problems?
 You bet they do.
 Alternative to Meds Center can help.

 Do Your Symptoms